Chuzihang1014/FakeND-RS-Fake-News-Detection-on-short-video-platform-under-Realistic-Scenarios/README.md

 You can run our program by the following code:
 `python main.py --modality_type text option[] --lr option[] --gpu 6 option[]`

+The pre-trained [BERT](https://huggingface.co/google-bert/bert-base-chinese) and [VGGish](https://github.com/harritaylor/torchvggish) models mentioned in the paper can be obtained from Huggingface and GitHub.

 other detailed settings can be found in `main.py`.